truePhilipp/node-plantuml-custom/README.md

 # Install

 ```
-npm install node-plantuml
+npm install node-plantuml-custom
 ```

-If you want to use the CLI node-plantuml can be install it globally:
+If you want to use the CLI node-plantuml-custom can be install it globally:

 ```
-npm install node-plantuml -g
+npm install node-plantuml-custom -g
 ```

 # Example